cbrennanpoole/preamble-project/README.md

 ## Quantitative Goals
 1. See Prohibition End
 1. Realize 7 year exit strategy & conversion to not-for profit business model.
-    - Long-term goal is help Draft The Opioid Epidemic Resolution after pivoting to full-time commitment on tackling the opioid / substance use epidemic.
+    - Long-term goal is to help Draft The Opioid Epidemic Resolution after pivoting to full-time commitment on tackling the substance use epidemic.
 1. Facilitate creation of in-demand, high growth potential, well paying careers over the course of the next 7 years in
     - IT
-    - Cannabis
+    - Cannabis Sativa
-    - Hemp Farm
+        - Whole Plant Hemp
-        - possibly as stand alone or a fusion of all three.
+        - Ancillary services relating to both Information Technology and the agribusiness sector that the once criminalized  Cannabis will continue to cause global revolutionary hyper=growth for; as people and communities realize the message, acknowledging God's green herbaceous health and wellness Plants; while complementing the surging sustainability models, and renewable mindsets.

 ---